AngryCarrot789/FramePFX/README.md

 ## Command system, shortcut system and context menus
 ### Command System
 I created a system that is inspired from IntelliJ IDEA's action system, where you have a single command manager which contains all of the commands.
 You access commands via a string key (simplest type of key to use), and then execute the command by passing in contextual data (stored in a `IContextData`).
-The data context maps data keys to the actual object.
-These objects are set by UI components, and when a command is going to be executed, the visual tree is traversed from the target element to the root element, and then all available data keys are merged from top to bottom (allowing bottom-level elements to override top level ones... not that they'd want to but still)
+The context data gets a value from data keys, and the `ContextData` implementation stores entries in a map which is how UI components store their context data.
+The `DataManager` class manages the context data for all UI components (scroll down for more info)

 This means that when you for example press F2 or CTRL+R while focused on a clip, there's a lot of data keys between the root window and the clip UI object, and so in the rename command, you have access to all of them; the editor, project, timeline, track and clip.
 Whereas if you just have the window focused and press a shortcut, you